 Mercedes S63 AMG review

 Mercedes S63 AMG is performance flagship of all-new S-Class range.
-The V8-powered S63 is powerful but has a high price
+It's powerful but has a high price

 Our choice: Mercedes-Benz S63 AMG long wheelbase